Prefiguration group of the International Observatory on Information and Democracy (IOID)

 Canada

-Founder, Center for International Governance Innovation
+Founder of the Center for International Governance Innovation

 Jean-Marie Guéhenno